2022 National Scoring Overview & On-Stage Question Info

 - future aspirations and/or something interesting about themselves

 Contestants are scored on their ability to clearly, confidently, and effectively deliver a message on stage to the audience.
 The judges are looking for a representative who naturally conveys her own unique personality through her effective and engaging public speaking skills and naturally assured stage presence.
-60-second time limit.
+Contestants must adhere to the 60-second time limit.

 Personality During an Interview 25%

 Interview counts for 25% of your Required Competition score.
-You will take home essential interviewing skills, such as making good eye contact, communicating confidently, and sitting properly as you will talk one-on-one with each of the interview judges.
+Contestants should display essential interviewing skills, such as making good eye contact, communicating confidently, and sitting properly as you talk one-on-one with each of the interview judges.
 This is when you can really let your personality shine through.
 In a very real way, you are interviewing for the “job” of representing not only your state, but your country.
-Just like you, the judges would like for the new national representatives to be girls who are friendly, naturally enthusiastic, and effective communicators.
-The judge’s goal is to learn more about you, your ambitions, and your personality.
+The judges are looking for the new national representatives to be girls who are friendly, naturally enthusiastic, and effective communicators.
+Each judge’s goal is to learn more about you, your ambitions, and your personality.
 They are looking for a representative who can engage in fun, intelligent conversation with an adult.
-They will not trick you or ask you questions having a right or wrong answer (for example, they will not ask you to “name the governor of your state”).
+They will not trick you or ask you questions having a right or wrong answer (for example, they will not ask you to “Name the governor of your state”).

 At the final show, each finalist will still be introduced on stage in her formal wear, giving her a moment alone in the spotlight.
+Girls are not being scored during this final walk but judges do know who are in the Top 12.
 Escorts are not needed for the pageant finale.
 After each girl has been presented on stage in her formal dress, the emcee will announce whom the judges have selected as their top semi-finalists.

 There will be a Top 12 semi-finalists announced.
 The Top 12 includes one girl who was voted as the People’s Choice Award winner by friends and family.
 The names of the Top 12 will be announced in random order, including the People’s Choice Award winner.
 The judges and the audience will not know who the People’s Choice winner is until all tabulation has been completed at the end of the show.
 The People’s Choice winner will be announced immediately before the crowning of the new queen and her court.

 Every girl in the Top 12 will be eligible to move on to the Top 5.
 The judges will have the opportunity to hear each one of the Top 12 delegates introduce themselves in their Personal Introduction.
-After all Personal Introductions, the judges will select their individual Top 5.
-Each individual judge’s Top 5 vote will be added to the preliminary scores of each Top 12 Finalists.
-Then, the emcee will ask for the names of the final Top 5 based on the combination of the preliminary scores and the individual votes after the Top 12’s Personal Introductions.
+Each girl in the Top 12 will receive a “Final Show Personal Introduction Score” ranging from 1 to 9.
+An average of all the judges’ Final Show Personal Introduction Score will be added to the average preliminary score of each Top 12 Finalist.
+This will produce the Top 5 finalists.
 The final Top 5 will be announced in random order.